 In this article, we describe our modularization and transaction management approach with Spring and Hibernate.
-Similar to the OSGi JPA Service Specification, it allows each persistent module of an enterprise application to have its own individually configured, module-specific SessionFactory.
+Similar to the OSGi JPA Service Specification and JDBC, it allows each persistent module of an enterprise application to have its own individually configured, module-specific SessionFactory.

 Consequently, both entity classes and the associated SessionFactory configuration of a module are isolated from other modules.
 On one hand, modularization enforces isolation between modules, but on the other, it increases the need for coordination between them from within the scope of a transaction.

 To avoid the cost and complexity of distributed transaction processing with an XA protocol, we extended Spring’s transaction management with two concepts: SessionFactory swapping and transaction synchronization.
 A single, non-JTA transaction manager traverses the session factories that are involved in a logical transaction which crosses module boundaries.
 With the concept of transaction synchronization, we implemented the “Shared Transaction Resource” pattern to guarantee the atomicity property of a logical transaction by using a shared database connection.

 After modularizing the global SessionFactory, we measured a higher throughput of transactions (3-5%) despite the overhead caused by SessionFactory swapping and transaction synchronization.
 Furthermore, the module internal session factories can now be configured individually and optimized for module-specific needs, which was not feasible in the past.
 We also briefly explain the modularization approach proposed by OSGi JPA Service Specification and OSGi JTA Transaction Service Specification and point out what it has in common with our approach.

 The intent of this article is to provide insights into the approach we have chosen in order to receive feedback and comments.
 We believe in the strength of the approach with regards to domain-driven concepts and would like to initiate a discussion on this topic.